fluent/fluent-plugin-s3/README.md

 Check mentioned bucket if it exists in AWS or not.
 Default is true.

-When it is false,
-	fluentd will not check aws s3 for the existence of the mentioned bucket.
+When it is false, fluentd will not check aws s3 for the existence of the mentioned bucket.
 This is the case where bucket will be pre-created before running fluentd.

 **check_object**

 Check object before creation if it exists or not.
 Default is true.

-When it is false,
-	s3_object_key_format will be %{path}%{time_slice}_%{hms_slice}.%{file_extension} by default
-	where, hms_slice will be time-slice in hhmmss format, so that each object will be unique.
+When it is false, s3_object_key_format will be %{path}%{time_slice}_%{hms_slice}.%{file_extension} by default where, hms_slice will be time-slice in hhmmss format, so that each object will be unique.
 Example object name, assuming it is created on 2016/16/11 3:30:54 PM 20161611_153054.txt (extension can be anything as per user's choice)

-**Example when check_bucket=false and check_object=false**

-When the mentioned configuration will be made, fluentd will work with the minimum IAM poilcy, like:
-				"Statement": [{
-					"Effect": "Allow",
-					"Action": "s3:PutObject",
-					"Resource": ["*"]
-				}]

 **check_apikey_on_start**